rohitmulay/mysqlwindows/README.md

 <img src="https://image.ibb.co/iko3Yk/Screenshot_382.png" alt="Screenshot_382" border="1">

-To Apply The Configuration click "Execute".
+To Apply the Configuration click "Execute".

 <img src="https://image.ibb.co/dppGm5/Screenshot_384.png" alt="Screenshot_384" border="1">

-If everything goes well, The configuration will complete and then click "Finish".
+If everything goes well, the configuration will complete and then click "Finish".

 <img src="https://image.ibb.co/mGEADk/Screenshot_386.png" alt="Screenshot_386" border="1">

-You have now sucessfully completed the installation procedure of MySQL.
+You have now successfully completed the installation procedure of MySQL.

-To run your MySQL Server go to "Start" on your taskbar, you will find a command promt icon with the name "MySQL 5.7 Command Line Client" double click on it.
+To run your MySQL Server go to "Start" on your taskbar, you will find a command prompt icon with the name "MySQL 5.7 Command Line Client" double click on it.

 <img src="https://image.ibb.co/c87fDk/Screenshot_387.png" alt="Screenshot_387" border="1">